 Your financial need must be re-evaluated each year for need-based aid.
-Your family is asked to complete a PROFILE and a FAFSA, and you and your parents are asked to submit copies of IRS tax transcripts each year so that we can determine your need for aid.
+Your family is asked to complete a CSS Profile and a FAFSA, and your parents are asked to submit copies of IRS tax returns each year so that we can determine your need for aid.
 See "How do I apply for need-based aid as a returning student?"